FAQ

 Does AGLedger help with NIST AI RMF?

 Yes.
-AGLedger maps to all four functions of the NIST AI Risk Management Framework: GOVERN (accountability structures, role identity), MAP (risk categorization per contract type), MEASURE (audit vault queries, tolerance-band enforcement, timeliness evidence), and MANAGE (dispute resolution, remediation, audit export).
+AGLedger maps to all four functions of the NIST AI Risk Management Framework: GOVERN (accountability structures, role identity), MAP (risk categorization per contract type), MEASURE (chain queries, tolerance-band enforcement, timeliness evidence), and MANAGE (dispute resolution, remediation, audit export).

 Can I export audit trails for compliance?

 Yes.
 Full chain export is available at any time in JSON, CSV, or NDJSON.
 OCSF v1.4.0 export maps to standard security event formats.
-Audit exports are formatted for regulatory submission and third-party audit.
+Exports are formatted for regulatory submission and third-party audit.

 How do I track agent reliability over time?

-Built-in reputation scoring tracks agent performance across mandates using the verdict chain — whether deliveries were accepted, rejected, or required revision, aggregated per agent and per contract type.
-Drift detection surfaces when a model’s acceptance rate shifts between versions.
-Reputation becomes most valuable in federated deployments where you’re comparing agents across counterparties or providers; in a single-instance deployment the signal is narrower.
+Built-in reputation scoring tracks agent performance across records using verdict statistics — whether deliveries were accepted, rejected, or required revision, aggregated per agent and per contract type.
+Reputation is most valuable in federated deployments where you are comparing agents across counterparties; in a single-instance deployment the signal is narrower.

 What is federation?

-Federation allows multiple AGLedger instances to coordinate across organizational boundaries.
-Each party keeps their own vault, their own keys, their own data.
-You define custom schemas for your domain and share them with federated partners so both sides speak the same structured language.
-The protocol crosses boundaries — the data doesn’t.
+Federation lets independent AGLedger instances coordinate accountability across organizational boundaries.
+Each organization runs its own gateway.
+A hub coordinates the protocol but holds no business data — criteria, evidence, and chain entries stay in each party's database.
+You define custom schemas for your domain and share them with federated partners through the schema catalog so both sides speak the same structured language.
+The chain crosses; the data does not.

 What happens when both sides disagree?

 The protocol supports 3-tier dispute resolution.
 Tier 1: self-resolution between principal and performer (revision requests, remediation).
-Tier 2: third-party mediation with an accessor granted access to the mandate chain.
-Tier 3: human-in-the-loop escalation with the complete cryptographic record of what was agreed, delivered, and where it diverged.
+Tier 2: third-party mediation with an accessor granted access to the chain.
+Tier 3: human-in-the-loop escalation with the complete cryptographic record of what was notarized, delivered, and where it diverged.

 What happens if AGLedger LLC dissolves?